-If you are setting up a new UK business, one of the first things you should do is get a UK business bank account.
+If you are setting up a new UK business, one of the first things you should do is get a UK bank account.

-Can I open a UK business bank account as a non-resident?
+Can I open a UK bank account?

-There are no laws or restrictions in the UK that prevent non-residents from opening a UK business bank account.
+There are no laws or restrictions in the UK that prevent non-residents from opening a UK bank account.
 However, it may not be as simple as it would be for UK residents.